 The Armchair Expert with Dax Shepard takes simple photos of the host and guest with some compelling copy.

 Rachel Hollis promotes the Rise Together podcast by focusing on her guests.
 She uses a simple, easy to repeat image template.

 Planet Money uses a simple, but effective approach.
-They just link to the page where you can listen to the episode.
-Each page has a unique featured image, which Facebook grabs.
+They link to the page where you can listen to the episode using a unique featured image for each post to grab attention.

 How Did This Get Made? takes an interesting approach.
-They create custom movie posters for the movies they review.
-They release the poster a few days before the new episode is live.
+They create custom movie posters for the movies they review and post the content a few days before the new episode is live.
 Since the podcast content isn’t available to streamline immediately, instead they’ve included an enticing pull quote reel users in.

 If you want to promote a podcast on Facebook, you’ll have to spend some time engaging with your audience.
 It’s tempting to send a million posts into the void, but interacting with fans is the real value of social media.

 There’s no easy way to do this.
 To engage with your audience, keep your notifications active and get social.
 Respond to their comments, thank them for their praise, and answer their questions.

 If they know you’ll engage with their comments, they’ll leave more of them, which ultimately boosts your reach (the number of people who see your content).